wenyuzhao/harness/README.md

 ## Warmup / timing phase separation

-Instead of blindly iterating a single benchmark multiple times and report the per-iteration time distribution, `cargo-haress` have a clear notion of _warmup_ and _timing_ iterations.
-By default, each _invocation_ of $(P,B)$ will repeat the workload for $5$ iterations.
-The first $4$ iterations are used for warmup.
-Only the results from the last _timing_ iteration are reported.

-Unless explicitly set iterations to $1$, warmup / timing separation can greatly reduce the noise due to the relatively unpredictable warmups.

 Instead of blindly iterating a single benchmark multiple times and reporting the per-iteration time distribution, `cargo-harness` has a clear notion of _warmup_ and _timing_ iterations.
 By default, each invocation of $(P,B)$ will repeat the workload for $5$ iterations.
 The first $4$ iterations are used for warmup.
 Only the results from the last _timing_ iteration are reported.

-_Warmup_ / _timing_ separation can greatly reduce the noise due to the relatively unpredictable warmup phase.
+_Warmup_ / _timing_ separation can greatly reduce the noise due to the relatively unpredictable warmup oor boot phase.
 However, you can also choose to do single-iteration runs to cover the boot time and warmup cost.

 ## Statistical runs and analysis